MicrosoftDocs/winrt-api/windows.ui.input.preview.injection/inputinjector_initializetouchinjection_1509714255.md

 # Windows.UI.Input.Preview.Injection.InputInjector.InitializeTouchInjection

 ## -description
-Initializes the virtual touch device for sending the input data.
+Initializes a virtual touch device that can synthesize input events and provide corresponding input data to your app.

 ## -parameters
 ### -param visualMode